gitMiguel/opjgraph/README.md

 ### Features

 - View graphs as images directly in your browser or link them in your sitemap as image items.
-- Call "linegraph.php" or "bargraph.php" from the command line to draw graphs straight to images in your desired location.
+- Call "line.php" or "bar.php" from the command line to draw graphs straight to images in your desired location.
+- Call scripts through web page but draw them to file specified in configuration file

-#### Line graph - linegraph.php
+#### Line graph - line.php

 - Time frame is 24 hours.
 - Items with number values are drawn as line.